I’ve lived in San Diego for fifteen years, and it’s usually known for its sunny weather. However, it also tends to rain unexpectedly.

 200 W Island Ave, San Diego, CA 92101

-While this is not located in Balboa Park, I highly recommend this museum for those who have kiddos with an interest in art.
+While this is not located in Balboa Park, I highly recommend this museum for families with children interested in art.
 The New Children’s Museum focuses on early learning through contemporary art and play.
-Kids can get creative with the immersive art studios and the interactive art installations where they actually encourage them to climb on the exhibits.
+Kids can get creative in the immersive art studios and interactive installations, which encourage them to climb on the exhibits.

 6: Curl up with a book at DG Wills Books